 Remember, FAFSA provides funding, but you still need to go through the regular application process to secure a position.
 Look for work-study listings on general job websites or consult your college’s financial aid office for more information.

 Which colleges are the most affordable?

-In addition, you can consider applying to colleges with zero application fees so that you can start saving money before you even start your classes.
+To save even more money, consider applying to colleges with zero application fees.
+This way, you can start saving before you even begin your classes.

 How can I go to college for free?

 Start by looking into cheaper schools that align with your academic goals.
 Complete the FAFSA to access grants, scholarships, and potential loans.

 Work part-time to supplement your finances, using your earnings to cover expenses or repay loans.
 If feasible, live at home to save on housing costs.

 Another option is attending a community college to save money on general education courses before transferring to a four-year school.

 Don’t forget to start saving early, explore work-study opportunities, and monitor your spending carefully.